fostimus/eslint-plugin-svg-jsx/README.md

 ## Contributing

 Pull requests are welcome.
 Please checkout the [open issues](https://github.com/fostimus/eslint-plugin-react-camel-case/issues) we have if you'd like to help out.
 Bugfixes and related features are also welcome.

+I'd like to split out the 3 cases into their own separate eslint rules, as is convention with eslint plugins.
+As of now, the rule `react-camel-case` will hit all 3 cases, which is what I would like in my projects, but not necessarily what other consumers would like.